C4Q/AC-Android/cohort_5.4/unit_01/01_26_2D_Arrays.md

 An algorithm is said to run in logarithmic time if its time execution is proportional to the logarithm of the input size.
 Example:

-* binary search: locate the element a in a sorted (in ascending order) array by first comparing a with the middle element and then (if they are not equal) dividing the array into two subarrays; if a is less than the middle element you repeat the whole procedure in the left subarray, otherwise - in the right subarray.
-The procedure repeats until a is found or subarray is a zero dimension.
+* binary search: locate the element a in a sorted (in ascending order) array by first comparing it with the middle element and then (if they are not equal) dividing the array into two subarrays; if it is less than the middle element, you repeat the whole procedure in the left subarray, otherwise - in the right subarray.
+The procedure repeats until it is found or subarray is empty

 ### Quadratic Time: O(n²)